 But we’re runners!
 In terms of on the road, the heathered fleece this vest is crafted from will keep your core temperature nice and toasty.

 At the same time, the fabric is breathable and allows for great ventilation without making you cold.
-It’s also quick-drying, so if you happen to get splashed or find yourself out in a light rain, you won’t get soaked through.
+It’s quick-drying, so if you happen to get splashed or find yourself out in a light rain, you won’t get soaked through.

 The high neck is great for keeping out sneaky breezes and stray raindrops, but some runners may find it to be restrictive or uncomfortable.

 - Stylish designs available